John Paul Stephens

 Related Research Interests

 Generally speaking, I am interested in how individuals involved in organizing are aware of their involvement with the system of collective work as they coordinate their actions with others.
 This means that I care about how individuals mindfully or carefully engage their relationships with others at work, and how these relationships benefit the individuals involved.
 Some of my work has looked at how people can use feedback from their relationships to learn more about themselves, such as in the Reflected Best Self Exercise.
 Other work has focused on measuring the quality of the human connections at work and examining the positive outcomes predicted by connection quality.
-Moreover, I am interested in how individuals, through the actions that occur in relationship with others, come to know the work of the group as a whole, over and above the effects of the discrete relationships involved.
+More specifically, much of my work on connection quality has focused on the role of a connection’s emotional carrying capacity, or ability to hold more and different types of emotional expression on outcomes such as individual and team resilience, and knowledge creation.
+I am also interested in how individuals, through the actions that occur in relationship with others, come to know the work of the group as a whole, over and above the effects of the discrete relationships involved.
 With this in mind, my other research focuses on mechanisms, such as aesthetic knowledge, that help individuals be more knowledgeable of the gestalt quality of their interrelating with others.
+While interested in micro-, individual-level phenomena, more recently I have begun to explore how relational mechanisms such as emotional carrying capacity, and discourse among interorganizational relationship partners help us understand strategic outcomes such as firm and project performance.

 Related Publications